 So what actually is the definition of great customer support?
 Sure, it’s the opposite of everything we just talked about—but it’s also so much more than that.

 Great customer service is what will set your brand apart from the companies responsible for the experiences above.
-In turn, it will help you build customer loyalty, improve revenue and repeat purchases.
+In turn, it will help you build customer loyalty, improve revenue, and secure repeat purchases.
 What’s more?
 As a customer support professional, you’ll feel amazing when you make someone’s day bright instead of blue.

 Let’s look at what defines excellent customer service so you can put these values at the core of your customer support strategy.

 Chatbots.
 Automations.
 Self-service.
 The voice that pops up when you’re on hold to tell you how far along in the queue you are.

 All of these non-human customer support tactics are awesome and should definitely be used as part of your customer support strategy.
 They help reduce manual work and increase efficiency.

 But they also make your customer support less human.
 And a lack of humanity in your customer support can cause significant negative repercussions like a decrease in customer satisfaction and an increase in customer anxiety (which is never good).